-- The Delaware Department of Health and Social Services received \$250,000 in federal PREP funds for Fiscal Year 2010. - The department has issued an application announcement for available funds under the state's PREP grant program.
-At the time of publication, sub-grantees had not yet been determined.
+- The Delaware Department of Health and Social Services received \$250,000 in federal PREP funds for FY 2011. - There is one sub-grantee for the Delaware PREP state-grant program: Planned Parenthood of Delaware.23

-The Delaware Department of Health and Social Services, Division of Public Health will sub-grant the state's PREP award to a local contractor who will be responsible for developing a training institute on adolescent sexual health.
-The institute will offer educational trainings and supplemental professional development opportunities for teachers and community providers that serve high-risk youth populations.
-Among its primary goals, the institute will aim to "develop and sustain a professional development infrastructure to empower and promote positive behavior change in adolescents," and "increase implementation of evidence-based programs in high-risk areas to reduce teen births, STDs and HIV rates for youth in Delaware."23
+The Delaware Department of Health and Social Services, Division of Public Health used the majority of its funds to identify a sub-grantee to administer the program.
+The sub-grantee, Planned Parenthood of Delaware, offers educational trainings and supplemental professional development opportunities for teachers and community providers that serve high-risk youth populations.
+Among its primary goals, Planned Parenthood of Delaware aims to "develop and sustain a professional development infrastructure to empower and promote positive behavior change in adolescents" and "increase implementation of evidence-based programs in high-risk areas to reduce teen births, STDs and HIV rates for youth in Delaware."

-The selected contractor will work in collaboration with the state department of education, the Division of Public Health, and the state's Teenage Pregnancy Prevention Board to develop the institute, which will be known as the "From Risk to Resiliency: Promoting Teen Health Training Institute."
+As the sub-grantee, Planned Parenthood of Delaware works in collaboration with the state Department of Education, Division of Public Health, and Teenage Pregnancy Prevention Board to develop the institute, which will be known as the "From Risk to Resiliency: Promoting Teen Health Training Institute."
 Teachers from all 19 of the state's school districts will participate in training by the institute; although, certain areas of the state will be targeted for implementation of evidence-based sexual health programs based on high social and economic disparity and high rates of teen birth and HIV/STD infection.
 These areas include Bridgeville/Greenwood, lower Christiana, Milford North and South, Millsboro, New Castle, Seaford, Selbyville/Frankford, and the city of Wilmington.
 Educators will be trained to implement Making Proud Choices!, and Be Proud!
 Be Responsible!

 Making Proud Choices! is an evidence-based STD-, HIV-, and pregnancy-prevention curriculum designed for use with African-American, Latino, and white adolescents ages 11-13.
 The curriculum aims to help youth understand the poor reasoning and decision making that can lead to STD/HIV infection and/or unintended pregnancy, as well as to increase their confidence, negotiation skills, and self-efficacy in using condoms.
-The program consists of eight, one-hour sessions and can be implemented in school- or community-based settings.
+The program consists of eight one-hour sessions and can be implemented in school- or community-based settings.
 Making Proud Choices! includes interactive and skill-building activities that are designed to "increase comfort with practicing condom use, address concerns about negative effects of practicing safer sex, and build skills in condom use and negotiation."
 An evaluation of the program published in the Journal of the American Medical Association showed that program participants reported more consistent condom use and less unprotected sex as well as a higher frequency of condom use than those in the control group.
-25
+26